Dornix

-Dornix, also known as dornicks and darnacle, is a wool and linen fabric, first used in the 16th century.
+Dornix, also known as dornicks and darnacle, is name used for woollen and linen fabrics, first used in the 16th century.

+Woollen dornix

 Dornix originated in the Belgian town of Tournai (Doornik in Flemish) in the 15th century and was made from a combination of wool and linen.
 It was a coarse cloth, similar to kersey, and used on beds, hangings, curtains and similar purposes.
 It was popular in middle-class English homes in the 15th century.
 Manufacture spread to the Flemish town of Lille, and to Norwich in England, where substantial manufacture continued until the 18th century.

-Dornick
+Dornick linens

 Dornick (also spelled dornock Dornec or Darnec) was a strong linen damask used for table cloth, wall hangings, etc. Dornick also originated at Tournai.
 A similar fabric was Dorrock; the names Dornock and Dorrock are associated with Scotland.

+Accounts mention a variety of Dornick linens, available in different qualities.
+"Diaper dornick", "fine Scottish dornick", "Scottish narrow dornick", and "Dunfermline dornick" linens for table cloths and napkins were supplied to the Master of King's Pantry for James VI and I in the 1590s.
+Dornix or Dornick table linens were made in a number of Scottish centres, especially at Dunfermline.
+The association of the word with the name of the town Dornoch is erroneous.